verata-veritatis/sky-tools/README.md

 ### Prerequisites

 To use the Vavrespa Bittrex bots, you'll need to have Python 2.7 installed (3.6 versions are currently in the works).
 To download Python simply head over to the downloads section at Python.org, https://www.python.org/downloads/, and download and install the most recent version of Python 2.7 (as of December 8, 2017, Python 2.7.14 is the most up-to-date iteration).
-All functions used by the bots from external packages are embedded into the scrypt itself, so no need to install any other Python packages. <br/><br/>
+All functions used by the bots from external packages are embedded into the script itself, so no need to install any other Python packages. <br/><br/>
 To check that you have installed Python, open up Terminal or Command Prompt and type `python`.
 You should see your version of the Python language.
 For example, the command line will return:
 ```
 Python 2.7.14 (r264:75708, Sep 16 2017, 07:36:50) [MSC v.1500 64 bit (AMD64)] on win32